rcardin/scalar-2025/deck.md

 # Wrap It All Together

-We have now all th bricks to build the `drunkFlip` function again 🙌
+We have now all the bricks to build the `drunkFlip` function again 🙌

 ```scala 3
 def drunkFlip(using Random, Raise[String]): String = {